kptdev/kpt/site/guides/variant-constructor-pattern.md

 ```

 Now let's talk about the input to the functions.
 In most cases, variant's name
-(deployable package instance name) itself can be used to derive unique identity
+(deployable instance name) itself can be used to derive unique identity
 of the resources in the variant.
 For example, if I create a variant of
-`microservice` package, I will name the deployable package instance to
+`microservice` package, I will name the deployable instance to
 `user-service` or `order-service`.
 So if the package's name is available to the
 functions, then they can use it to customize the name/namespace of the resources.
-So, starting with `kpt v1.0.0-beta.15+` , kpt makes `package's name` available
+So, starting with `kpt v1.0.0-beta.15+`, kpt makes `package name` available
-in a local `ConfigMap` at a well-known path `package-context.yaml` that contains
+in a `ConfigMap` at a well-known path `package-context.yaml` in `data.name` field.
-the package instance name and is available to functions during
+The `package-context.yaml` is available to functions during `kpt fn render|eval`.
-`kpt fn render` or `kpt fn eval`.

-Examples of `package-context.yaml` for abstract and deployable instance, For
+Here are examples of `package-context.yaml` for abstract and deployable instance:
-abstract package the value of `name` field is `example` and for deployable
-instance it contains actual value of the package name.

 ```yaml
 # package-context.yaml